jorinvo/me/content/post/debug-with-docker-and-boom.md

 summary: |
   Docker and Boom helped me to emulate production conditions and track down a tricky bug.
-title: Debug with Docker and Boom
+title: Debug With Docker and Boom
 ---

 I implemented a new feature for an application we use for analytics data collection.